 Proteomics of Cell Invasion

-To identify these protein complexes we use two complimentary approaches.
-One involves the determination of endogenous protein complexes using immunoprecipitation followed by Mass Spectroscopy, while the other involves ectopic retroviral expression of epitope tagged proteins followed by tandem tag affinity purification and Mass Spectroscopy.
+To identify these protein complexes, we use two complimentary approaches.
+One involves the determination of endogenous protein complexes using immunoprecipitation followed by mass spectroscopy.
+The other involves ectopic retroviral expression of epitope tagged proteins followed by tandem tag affinity purification and mass spectroscopy.
 A number of novel and exciting putative binding partners of E-cadherin have already been identified using these techniques.

-In addition to investigating changes during tumor progression, we are also looking at cadherin/catenin binding partners in human epithelial tissues.
+In addition to investigating changes during tumor progression, we're also studying cadherin/catenin binding partners in human epithelial tissues.
 Most of the current information on the cadherin/catenin complex comes from studies in cultured cells (2D).
-However, as these adhesion proteins have important roles in cell polarization and tissue morphogenesis, it is likely that protein interactions that promote these processes will not be evident in 2D cultures.
-To address this concern, we have developed techniques that can identify the interaction partners of the cadherin/catenin complex in small samples of normal epithelial tissue (3D).
+However, because these adhesion proteins have important roles in cell polarization and tissue morphogenesis, it's likely that protein interactions that promote these processes won't be evident in 2D cultures.
+To address this concern, we've developed techniques that can identify the interaction partners of the cadherin/catenin complex in small samples of normal epithelial tissue (3D).